bomonike/bomonike.github.io/ap-compsci.md

 1. Compartmentalization: different pseudonym identities and a browser profile for each use (School, Browsing, Shopping, YouTube, Snapchat, Dating)
 1. Use alternative VoIP (Google Voice, hushed.com, MySudo.com, etc.)
 1. For alternate network, account verification, Android, get a phone & plan for MVNO (<a target="_blank" href="https://www.consumerreports.org/electronics-computers/cell-phones-services/best-and-worst-phone-plan-providers-a7549256764/">top-rated</a> <a target="_blank" href="https://www.consumercellular.com/shopping/choose/plan">$20/m Consumer Cellular</a> on AT&T's network, <a target="_blank" href="https://www.ultramobile.com/plans/" title="888.777-0446">$15/m ultramobile.com</a> and <a target="_blank" href="https://www.visible.com/">$25/m Visible</a> use Verizon's network, <a target="_blank" href="https://mintmobile.com/">$15/mo MintMobile</a> uses T-Mobile's network).
-1. Use Paypal & alternative credit cards (privacy.com) with parental controls.
+1. Use Paypal or one-time credit card numbers (privacy.com).
-1. Track where your give out your credit cards to.
+1. Use a spreadsheet to track where your give out your credit cards to.
 1. Setup a credit freeze to block opening of new credit lines.

+   <em>Evaluate and select tools:</em>

+1. Evaluate and select a text editor/IDE: vim, VSCode, PyCharm

    <em>Bash your first programming language</em>